 Yamaha classifies the different models into the following categories:

-Home Pianos (ARIUS and YDP-series): These are Yamaha’s low-end alternatives to an acoustic console piano.
+- Home Pianos (ARIUS and YDP-series): These are Yamaha’s low-end alternatives to an acoustic console piano.
 While not portable, in appearance they are comparable to spinets and sport a feel closer to an acoustic console piano.
 On the average, they weigh below 100 pounds as opposed to upwards of 500 pounds for an acoustic console piano.
 The ARIUS series has turned out to be a good retail alternative to the Clavinova and MODUS models that are sold through dealers only in the US.
 The YDP model numbers without the ARIUS prefix are older models.
-They range in price between $800 and $1370.
-There is also the Nocturne N100 which comes in a sleek cabinet but otherwise similar to the YDP series that sells for over $2000.
+The ARIUS range in price (MSRP) between $1,500 and $2,700.
+There was also the Nocturne N100 (no longer listed in their current models) which came in a sleek cabinet but otherwise similar to the YDP series that sold for over $2000.

-Clavinova Traditional Pianos (CLP-series): The popular CLP series rule the roost as the gold standard of digital pianos.
+- Clavinova Traditional Pianos (CLP-series): The popular CLP series rule the roost as the gold standard of digital pianos.
 Weighing between 100 and 200 pounds, they are preferred over an acoustic piano by many homes and institutions (schools, colleges, and universities).
-There are a large number of CLP series Clavinova models designed to fit most of the mid to high-end digital piano market with pricing ranging from $1500 for a no-frills CLP220 to $8000 for a loaded version (CLP295GP) that even has the looks of a grand piano.
+There are a large number of CLP series Clavinova models designed to fit most of the mid to high-end digital piano market with pricing (MSRP) ranging from ~$2,000 to ~$7,000 depending on features and looks.

 Features available in Yamaha digital pianos: